mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/monitoring/index.md

 The `prometheus-operator` deploys the following set of Prometheus components to expose metrics from nodes, Kubernetes units, and running apps:

 * prometheus-operator: orchestrates various components in the monitoring pipeline.
-* prometheus: collects metrics, save them in a time series database, and serving queries.
+* prometheus: collects metrics, saves them in a time series database, and serves queries.
 * alertmanager: handles alerts sent by client applications such as the Prometheus server.
 * node-exporter: is deployed on each node to collect the machine hardware and OS metrics.
 * kube-state-metrics: is a simple service that listens to the Kubernetes API server and generates metrics about the state of the objects.